opai-client/AutoWeapon/README.md

-# AutoSword
+# AutoWeapon

-A simple extension to select **the first sword** in hotbar.
+A simple extension to select weapon in hotbar.

-Disadvantage: Can't find the best Sword.